PDOK/gokoala/README.md

 GoKoala has a few requirements regarding GeoPackages backing an OGC API Features:

 - Feature IDs (fid) in the GeoPackage should be auto-incrementing.
-- Each column used for property filtering should have an index, unless `indexRequired: false` is specified in the config.
+- Each column used for filtering should have an index, unless `indexRequired: false` is specified in the config.
 - Each feature table must contain a [RTree](https://www.geopackage.org/guidance/extensions/rtree_spatial_indexes.html) index.
 - Each feature table must contain a BTree spatial index: